-On entry into Reception, we teach correct letter formation using the Sassoon Infant Standard aligned with Letters and Sounds phonics program.
+On entry into Reception, we teach correct letter formation using the Sassoon Infant Standard aligned with Red Rose Letters and Sounds phonics program.
 A cursive style ready to learn the joins in Key Stage 1.

-We teach each letter and how to write it in order of when the letter and sound is introduced in the Letters and Sounds phonics program.
+We teach each letter and how to write it in order of when the letter and sound is introduced in the Red Rose Letters and Sounds phonics program.
+We teach correct letter formation using the Red Rose rhymes to ensure consistency and fluency across school.

-Group 1 - s at p
+Phase 2 Group 1 - s a t